3x18/Bloxsnipe/README.md

 - `UG.py`: Utility script to generate custom username lists.
 - `usernames.txt`: Input file for custom username targets.
 - `valid.txt`: Output file where found usernames are saved.
 - `config.json`: Stores your webhook configuration.
+(Auto generated)

 ---
 *Disclaimer: This tool is for educational purposes only.
 Use responsibly.*